cancerberoSgx/xinquirer/README.md

-# inquirer, but for the X
+# xinquirer : inquirer, but for the X

-like Inquirer.js but for X. Ask user questions showing annoying dialogs on top of the current window. based on electron. node.js API.
+like Inquirer.js but for X. Ask user questions showing dialogs on top of the current window.
+Based on electron. node.js API similar to Inquirer.js.
+CLI supported.

 **WIP**

+# Widgets supported right now

+ * select-files
+ * show-message
+ * confirm
+ * select-color
+ * input

 # node.js API